inverted-ai/invertedai/examples/carla/README.md

 ## Quick start

-- Make sure Docker is installed and running
+Make sure Docker is installed and running.
-  - This can be done by running `docker info` in the terminal
+This can be done by running `docker info` in the terminal.

-- Run the following command to start the Carla server
+Run the following command to start the Carla server.

 ```sh
 docker compose up